Reese's Hot Cocoa Bombs

-If you don’t want to temper your chocolate that’s 100% fine; just know that you make get a dull dusty look to the outside of your shells.
-Buuut considering they’re just going into hot milk – not really a big deal!
+- I recommend tempering your semisweet chocolate – do not panic; you can do this in the microwave!
+I love SugarGeekShow’s microwave method, and this spatula with a candy thermometer was SUPER helpful!
+(If you don’t want to temper your chocolate that’s 100% fine; just know that you make get a dull dusty look to the outside of your shells.
+Buuut considering they’re just going into hot milk – not really a big deal!)

-Coat your silicone molds – make sure to make the coating thick enough that the mold doesn’t show through the chocolate.
+- Coat your silicone molds – make sure to spread the chocolate thick enough that the mold doesn’t show through.
 Cool until completely solid, and remove the shells from the mold.
-Repeat the process to make the remaining 6 shells unless you’re smarter than I am and purchased 2 molds. 😉
+Repeat the process to make the remaining 6 shells (unless you’re smarter than I am and purchased 2 molds).

-First – you need a way to melt the edges of the shells slightly so that they’ll stick together.
-I put a frying pan on the stove on low heat, and first melted the edges of the first 6 of my shells for 1-2 seconds until they evened out.
+- First, melt the edges of the shells slightly - so that the edges are flat and even and will stick together.
+I put a frying pan on the stove on low heat, and first melted the edges of the first 6 of my shells for 1-2 seconds until they were flat and even.